-Teachable and Udemy are the two most popular options to create & sell online courses and if you’re interested in selling courses, you will need to answer the Teachable vs Udemy question for yourself.
+Teachable and Udemy are the two most popular online course platforms.
+And if you’re interested in selling online courses, you’ll need to answer the Teachable vs Udemy question.

 Share the infographic on your site: